 For a more specific URL list, see Configure proxy and internet connectivity settings.

-Microsoft Defender ATP can discover a proxy server by using the following discovery methods:
+Defender for Endpoint can discover a proxy server by using the following discovery methods:

 - Transparent proxy

 If a proxy or firewall is blocking anonymous traffic, make sure that anonymous traffic is permitted in the previously listed URLs.
 For transparent proxies, no additional configuration is needed for Defender for Endpoint.
 For static proxy, follow the steps in Manual Static Proxy Configuration.